Address & Hours

 General admission to Aquarium Adventure Exhibit that features 400 species of marine life.

 Exhibit halls general admission to one of the nation’s favorite natural science museums.

 General admission to all exhibits including the African Forest, a 6-acre exhibit featuring chimps, rhinos, giraffes, and more.

-Valid on all amusement rides (does not include Stingray and Boardwalk Beast).
+Valid on all amusement rides (does not include Stingray, Boardwalk Beast, or Iron Eagle).